CAN programming interface environment

 Error code is defined by the CpErr_e enumeration.
 If no error occurred, the function will return the value eCP_ERR_NONE.

-This function initializes the bit timing registers of a CAN controller to pre-defined values.
+This function initialises the bit-timing registers of a CAN controller to predefined values.
 The values are defined by the enumeration CpBitrate_e.
-For a classical CAN controller (or if bit-rate switching is not required) the parameter slDatBitRateV is set to eCP_BITRATE_NONE.
+For a Classic CAN controller (or if bit rate switching is not required), set the parameter slDatBitRateV to eCP_BITRATE_NONE.

 ◆ CpCoreBufferConfig